Updated 22 September 2020

 If you are not satisfied with our response and would like to make a complaint, please check our complaints procedure.
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-Although the website is compliant with most of the Web Content Accessibility Guidelines 2.1 (WCAG2.1) - AA standard, we have noted a few issues below which are partially compliant along with timescales for addressing the issues.
+This website is partially compliant with the Web Content Accessibility Guidelines 2.1 (WCAG2.1) - AA standard, due to the non-compliances listed below.

 Pages with left hand navigation can be tabs logically, but currently have no visual indicator when keyboard users have tabbed to them.
 Until this is fixed, browser plug-ins like Focus Indicator for Chrome can help make the current focus visible and will make the page easy to navigate without a mouse.
 This currently fails success criteria 2.4.7 (focus visible).
 We plan to fix this by 31 January 2020.